© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Newtown Old Church is a scheduled monument protected by Cadw under reference MG056.
 View the official record →

-Newtown Old Church is a medieval parish church located in Montgomeryshire, Wales, designated as a Scheduled Ancient Monument under reference MG056.
+Newtown Old Church is a medieval parish church located in Powys, Wales, that survives as substantial ruins indicative of its former importance as a religious and burial centre.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG056.

 Newtown Old Church dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Newtown Old Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG056.